CNC Machines Explained – Your Practical Guide to Modern Manufacturing

 FAQ – Frequently Asked Questions about CNC Technology

-A milling machine performs a single operation, while a machining centre combines multiple processes – e.g. milling, drilling and thread cutting.
+A milling machine performs one working process, while a machining centre combines several processes – e.g. milling, drilling and thread cutting.

-7. How can a CNC machine be networked?
+How can the energy consumption of a CNC machine be optimised?

 Conclusion